GothenburgBitFactory/ti.net/content/docs/tutorial.md

 $ ▒
 ```

-Now whether this report now accurately represents your day, or whether it is a fiction you need to report (no judgement here), Timewarrior supports it, but let\'s stop - the example can\'t take much more.
+Now whether this report now accurately represents your day, or whether it is a fiction you need to report (no judgement here), Timewarrior supports it, but let's stop - the example can't take much more.

 We saw the `stop` command with a specific end time, the `move`, the `lengthen`, `split`, `join`, `tag` and `untag` commands and the `:fill` hint being used.
 There are also the `shorten`, `cancel`, and `delete` commands.